 Facebook, Twitter dismantle global array of disinformation networks

-LONDON/WASHINGTON, Oct 8 (Reuters) - Facebook Inc FB.O and Twitter Inc TWTR.N said on Thursday they had taken down more than a dozen disinformation networks used by political and state-backed groups to deceive users on the social media platforms in multiple countries.
+LONDON/WASHINGTON, Oct 8 (Reuters) - Facebook Inc FB.O and Twitter Inc TWTR.N said on Thursday they had taken down more than a dozen disinformation networks used by political and state-backed groups in multiple countries to deceive users on their platforms.

-The networks announced on Thursday targeted users in a wide array of countries, including the United States, Saudi Arabia, Cuba, Thailand, Myanmar, Nigeria, the Philippines and Azerbaijan.
+The networks targeted users in a wide selection of countries, including the United States where officials have warned that foreign governments are attempting to influence the outcome of November's presidential election.

-Facebook said the people responsible for the sweeping disinformation activity were often associated with political groups who targeted domestic audiences.

 After coming under heavy fire for failing to stop alleged Russian efforts to sway the 2016 U.S. election, Facebook and Twitter have announced a string of high-profile takedowns in the weeks leading up to this year's presidential vote.